- +27 63 333 8041

 RIGHTEOUS AND HOLY LIVING

 For many modern Christians the topic of holy living is not the most popular doctrine in the Bible.
 They love to hear of God’s grace, mercy and great power to perform miracles but shy away from the instructions to live a righteous and holy life.
 The reason being that it is difficult to live a holy life!
 We struggle to overcome sin throughout our lives on earth.
+(Romans 7:7-25).
+It is, however, very important that we understand God’s balance on this subject.

-(1 Corinthians 1: 2).
+First, we should know that, by character, God is righteous and holy.
+It is therefore not surprising that God instructed Moses to tell the nation of Israel, “Be holy because I, the Lord your God, am holy.”
+(Leviticus 19: 2) The apostle Paul said that we are “called” to be holy (1 Corinthians 1: 2).
 On the other hand, the Scripture also emphasizes that no human being can ever be perfect and if we insist that we don’t sin then we make God out to be a liar.
 How can we balance God’s requirement that we be holy with the reality that we can never be perfect?
 We must regularly examine our hearts and lives and confess our sins, on the understanding that God completely forgives us.
+(1 John 1:8-10)

 Our part doesn’t end there because the power of the Cross of Jesus enables us to break the power of sin and strive to live victorious lives.
-We are expected to “hunger and thirst after righteousness”
+We are expected to “hunger and thirst after righteousness” (Matthew 5:6) and to seek God’s kingdom and His righteousness before anything else in life.
+(Matthew 6:33) We are required to “flee” from sinful activities and to “pursue righteousness, godliness, faith, love, endurance and gentleness.”
+(1 Timothy 6:11) Paul describes righteous and holy living as a deliberate “putting off” of the old nature and a “putting on” of the new spiritual nature.
+(Colossians 3:1-17)

-1 Corinthians 6:13-20 Paul informs the church that all sexual immorality is sin against the body, which is the temple of the Holy Spirit.
+We, therefore, have an expectation that our members will do their best to live holy lives that are separate from the evil that is prevalent in the world.
+We would like to emphasize the Biblical requirement to live sexually pure lives.
+In 1 Corinthians 6:13-20 Paul informs the church that all sexual immorality is sin against the body, which is the temple of the Holy Spirit.
 The Greek word porneia is used in the New Testament to describe sexual immorality.
 (The King James Version uses the old English word “fornication.”)
 This word porneia is used in the New Testament to describe four situations:

-1 Corinthians chapter 5 Paul instructed the church to excommunicate a man who refused to repent and abandon an immoral sexual relationship.
+In 1 Corinthians chapter 5 Paul instructed the church to excommunicate a man who refused to repent and abandon an immoral sexual relationship.
 He explained that it is an expectation of the church to “judge” such a person and then to have nothing to do with him – unless or until there is a change of heart and repentance.

 It is, therefore, a Biblical role of our local church leadership to investigate allegations of sexual immorality amongst members, to counsel the guilty and assist them to confess the sin and repent.
 A steadfast refusal to co-operate in this regard will lead to the revoking of that person’s membership of the local assembly.